 - opens in a new windowBest Practices for Divers, Florida Keys National Marine Sanctuary (pdf, 861 KB) – Provides instructions for divers and snorkelers on general and gear-specific guidelines for disinfection and how to identify and report SCTLD.

-- Virgin Islands Community Press Release and Meeting (pdf, 272 KB) – Provides an example of a rapid response communication to the local community after disease was reported in the US Virgin Islands.
+- opens in a new windowVirgin Islands Community Press Release and Meetingopens PDF file (pdf, 272 KB) – Provides an example of a rapid response communication to the local community after disease was reported in the US Virgin Islands.

-- General Guidelines for Disinfection for Divers (pdf, 861 KB) – Infographic showing common “Do’s” and “Don’ts” for disinfecting dive equipment.
+- opens in a new windowGeneral Guidelines for Disinfection for Diversopens IMAGE file (pdf, 861 KB) – Infographic showing common “Do’s” and “Don’ts” for disinfecting dive equipment.

-- Detailed Disease Contamination Protocol (pdf, 184 KB) – Provides detailed instructions for cleaning and decontaminating dive equipment to help reduce the spread of SCTLD.
+- opens in a new windowDetailed Disease Contamination Protocolopens PDF file (pdf, 184 KB) – Provides detailed instructions for cleaning and decontaminating dive equipment to help reduce the spread of SCTLD.

 - ‘What is Happening to Corals?’
-Infographic – English (pdf, 7.6 MB); Spanish (pdf, 7.5 MB) – One-page infographic for the community on the disease, how to detect it, and actions to take/not take as citizens.
+Infographic – opens in a new windowEnglishopens PDF file (pdf, 7.6 MB); opens in a new windowSpanishopens PDF file (pdf, 7.5 MB) – One-page infographic for the community on the disease, how to detect it, and actions to take/not take as citizens.

 - opens in a new windowBecome a Coral Champion, Florida Department of Environmental Protection – Describes general best practices for citizens on boating, diving, and fishing to reduce impacts on coral reefs.